-Since the IT teams might have felt to be the scapegoat more than once in the past, when some company projects failed, they may have developed certain “defense mechanisms”.
-One of the most common defense mechanisms consists in requesting detailed written specifications for every new initiative.
+Since the IT teams might have felt like the scapegoat more than once in the past, when some company projects failed, they may have developed certain “defense mechanisms”.
+One of the most common defense mechanisms consists of requesting detailed written specifications for every new initiative.
 Yet, specifying a software solution tends to be more difficult than actually implementing the software solution.
 Consequently, this amounts to replacing a complex problem by an even more complex problem.
-Other defense mechanisms consist in having a hard line of “requirements” such as: software should be located on premise, software should be compatible with XYZ, software should have specific security features and so on.
+Other defense mechanisms consist of having a hard line of “requirements” such as: software should be located on premise, software should be compatible with XYZ, software should have specific security features, and so on.
 Good software takes years to write.
-Once the long list of requirements is written down, there are usually only two types of software vendors remain: those that aren’t compatible with your requirements and those that lie about being compatible with your requirements.
+Once the long list of requirements is written down, usually only two types of software vendors remain: those that aren’t compatible with your requirements, and those that lie about being compatible with your requirements.

 Underestimating the data effort

-While this might seem like a paradox, supply chain initiatives may also fail because the IT is too involved in devising the solution, and takes it upon themselves to prepare the data.
+While this might seem like a paradox, supply chain initiatives may also fail because the IT is too involved in devising the solution, and takes it upon themselves to prepare the data .
 Indeed, since IT is insanely complex, and may therefore include rather talented individuals, it may also happen that some IT teams come to think that they know the business better than the rest of company.
 The primary undesirable consequence of this line of thought is a constant underestimation of the challenges that involve doing anything with the company data.
 Crunching data in a meaningful way isn’t about moving megabytes of data back and forth.
-Rather, it’s about establishing a subtle understanding of how this data reflects the processes and workflows of the company.
-And it is also about understanding the subtle twists, biases and limits of the data as it happens to be in the company systems at any given time.
-IT teams taking over the data preparation is the recipe for unexpected delays as they gradually realize how much depth was missing from their original vision.
-Taking all this into account, the reasonable option consists in delegating this role upfront to someone outside of the IT department.
+Rather, it’s about establishing a subtle understanding of how this data reflects the company's processes and workflows.
+It is also about understanding the subtle twists, biases and limits of the data, as they happen in the company systems at any given time.
+IT teams taking over the data preparation is a surefire way to have unexpected delays, as they gradually realize how much depth was missing from their original vision.
+Taking all this into account, the reasonable option consists of delegating this role upfront to someone outside of the IT department.

 The temptation of the extensible platform

-When it comes to enterprise software, there is one thing that vendors have mastered: the art of being an “extensible” platform that comes with many modules that represent many upsell opportunities.
+When it comes to enterprise software, there is one thing that vendors have mastered: the art of being an “extensible” platform that comes with many modules, which happen to represent many upsell opportunities.
 However, platforms don’t play well together and functional overlaps, that is, two platforms that internally compete for the same function within your company appear very soon.
-Two overlapping platforms is an IT nightmare for any company and typically results in synchronization mechanisms that happen to be hard to set up and even harder to maintain.
-Thus, while it’s tempting to go for all-encompassing solution, the reasonable option nearly always lies in opting for narrow applications that do one thing and do it well.
+Two overlapping platforms is an IT nightmare for any company and typically results in synchronization mechanisms that happen to be hard to set up, and even harder to maintain.
+Thus, while it’s tempting to go for an all-encompassing solution, the reasonable option nearly always lies in opting for narrow applications that do one thing and do it well.
 Having dozens of narrow applications to maintain is straightforward, while managing two large platforms - with equally large functional overlaps - is hellish.

 Unreliable data extractions

-Data is like blood to a quantitative supply chain initiative: stop pumping, and it dies.
+Data is like blood to a Quantitative Supply Chain initiative: stop pumping, and it dies.
 The initiative needs to be fed with fresh data all the time.
 Too often, IT considers that performing a couple of one-time data extracts will be good enough for getting things started.
 After all, chances are that this one initiative is going to be terminated soon anyway - remember, most supply chain initiatives fail - and thus, there is little point in investing too much effort during this early data-extraction stage.
-However, following this line of thought, the implementation of an automated process for reliable data extractions gets delayed, and as result becomes one of the primarily root causes for the failure of the initiative itself.
+However, following this line of thought, the implementation of an automated process for reliable data extractions gets delayed, and as a result becomes one of the primarily root causes for the failure of the initiative itself.
 Here, IT needs to be proactive and start automating data extractions from day one.
-Furthermore, the IT team also has a coaching role to play in convincing the rest of the company that this extra effort is a key success factor of the initiative and that the disposable option for data extraction is going to lead nowhere.
+Furthermore, the IT team also has a coaching role to play in convincing the rest of the company that this extra effort is a key success factor for the initiative, and that the disposable option for data extraction is going to lead nowhere.

 Bad numerical recipes